ninoCan/talk-testing-demystified/README.md

 # Talk "Testing Demystified: the Hard, the Boring, the Practical"

-This repo contains the slide-deck and related material to the talk delivered in:
+This repo contains the slide deck and related material to the talk delivered at:
  - AppAround 27/11/2024
+ - AgileLab  08/03/2025

-The slidedeck can has been made available at following address: https://ninocan.github.io/talk-testing-demystified/index.html
+The slide deck has been made available at the following address: https://ninocan.github.io/talk-testing-demystified/index.html